claudyus/file-bucket/README.md

 ## Configuration
 You should configure the buckets list and buckets home inside ```/etc/file-bucket/config.json```

+The bucket list can also be reload using ```SIGUSR2```, please note that only changes to bucket list are effective using this method.

 ## Use
 On your client you can simple push backup file using curl like: